sampsonv/github-trending/README.md

 * 【2023-10-15】[skywind3000 / kcp](https://github.com/skywind3000/kcp) - ⚡ KCP - A Fast and Reliable ARQ Protocol
 ## C++

+* 【2025-02-08】[dwhinham / mt32-pi](https://github.com/dwhinham/mt32-pi) - 🎹🎶 A baremetal kernel that turns your Raspberry Pi 3 or later into a Roland MT-32 emulator and SoundFont synthesizer based on Circle, Munt, and FluidSynth.
 * 【2025-02-06】[TigerVNC / tigervnc](https://github.com/TigerVNC/tigervnc) - High performance, multi-platform VNC client and server
 * 【2025-02-05】[mkckr0 / audio-share](https://github.com/mkckr0/audio-share) - Audio Share can share Windows/Linux computer's audio to Android phone over network, so your phone becomes the speaker of computer.
 (You needn't buy a new speaker😄.)
 * 【2025-02-05】[steveicarus / iverilog](https://github.com/steveicarus/iverilog) - Icarus Verilog